smadvani/football_viz/README.md

 Every week during the season run populate_results.py to get newly finished results.

-Point - be able to visualize tables and march toward promotion, relatgation, and league championship.
+Point - be able to visualize tables and march toward promotion, relegation, and league championship.